How to Stretch Sweatpants

 Do Sweatpants get Looser?

 Yes, your sweatpants will loosen over time.
 This will depend on the fabric they are made from and how often you use them.

-Learn about the fabric your sweats are made of with What are Sweatpants Made Out Of: 4 Different Types.
+Learn about the fabric your sweats are made of with what are sweatpants made out of.

 If you only wear your sweatpants on weekend mornings for a few hours, they will take a very long time to loosen (maybe years.)